ssmirr/appdev-chapters/active-record.md

 rails db:migrate
 ```

-Incredible!
-Now we have two tables, and are ready to CRUD rows in them.
+Voilá — now we have two tables, and are ready to CRUD rows in them.
 If you want to, you can now skip ahead to the [Time to CRUD](https://chapters.firstdraft.com/chapters/770#time-to-crud) section to learn how to insert rows into our new tables.

-But, for the curious, here's what just happened, step-by-step:
+But, for the curious, read on for a step-by-step explanation of what just happened:

 ## Pure Ruby Classes Review